Commercial building fire damage showing smoke-damaged office interior

 Emergency Securing & Assessment

 Large-scale board-up, roof tarping, and 24/7 security if needed.
 Detailed damage assessment with photo documentation, thermal imaging, and moisture mapping for your insurance carrier.
+This initial assessment also identifies structural concerns that determine whether the building can be partially occupied during restoration or must be fully vacated.

 Content & Equipment Salvage